 You’ll need to water these containers regularly, as they dry out faster than garden soil.

-Get the secrets to perfectly potted plants with Bluprint’s FREE exclusive PDF eGuide Success With Container Gardening.
-As a special thank you for downloading, you’ll unlock a special discount off your next Bluprint gardening class!
+Get the secrets to perfectly potted plants with Craftsy’s FREE exclusive PDF eGuide Success With Container Gardening.
+As a special thank you for downloading, you’ll unlock a special discount off your next Craftsy gardening class!

 4. Sow seeds

 Wildflowers are easy to grow from seed, if you remember a few things.
 Annuals – which germinate, grow, bloom and distribute seeds in one year – can be sown in late winter or spring for summer or fall blooms.

 However, most hardy, perennial wildflowers – which bloom again and again for years – need cold, moist stratification.
 The cool, wet conditions of winter break down seed coats and allow for germination.

 - Sow seeds in winter or just before.
 Let them experience winter naturally by preparing the soil before it freezes and spreading out seeds where you want them to grow.
 The snow will fall on them, they will move into the ground with the spring thaw, and they will be watered naturally with melting snow and spring rains.

 - If you do not have a snowy, cold winter, try this: Place seeds in labeled pots (or sealable bags) filled with moist, soil-less growing medium.
 Put them outside (if you have winter) or in your fridge (if you don’t) for 6-8 weeks.
 Then transplant seedlings as they become strong enough to hold their own in the garden.